Smokin'! Wood Smoked BBQ, Kosher Certified by Rabbi Shelaim Furst

 email: craig@ganeden.com

-As it stands now, we may be closed Mondays and/or Tuesdays in the future (we've been open on those days, but with very disappointing sales), but will try to be open Sundays, Wednesdays and Thursdays.
+We'll be starting off being open Sunday through Thursday.
+However, in the future, we may be closed Mondays and/or Tuesdays (we've been open on those days, but with very disappointing sales), but will try to always be open Sundays, Wednesdays and Thursdays.
 Of course, we'll be available for catering anytime, except Shabbos and major Jewish holidays.
 Keep in mind that we do smoke and sell whole turkeys, by special order, and can smoke any kosher meat and poultry available.
 Also, we are happy to provide any sides in any quantities, from whole sweet potato pies or trays of corn pudding or cornbread, to whole chocolate cream pies or pecan pies for dessert, also by special order.
 And if you need ribs in bulk or whole briskets or lots of smoked chicken, don't hesitate to order those, too, at any point in time.

 We are trying to figure out a way to offer delivery "over the hill".
 Our previous proposal had no takers.
 We welcome suggestions: tel: 818-752-6866, email: craig@ganeden.com